 Prince Harry and Meghan say daughter christened as Princess Lilibet Diana

-Prince Harry and Meghan, the Duke and Duchess of Sussex, have christened their daughter Princess Lilibet Diana at their home in California, Britain's PA newswire reported.
+Prince Harry and Meghan, the Duke and Duchess of Sussex, have christened their daughter Princess Lilibet Diana in California.

+"I can confirm that Princess Lilibet Diana was christened on Friday, March 3 by the Archbishop of Los Angeles, the Rev John Taylor," a spokesperson for the Sussexes said in a statement.

-Lilibet was not a princess at birth, because she was not a grandchild of the monarch.
-However, she gained the right to the title when King Charles III took the throne.
+Lilibet was not a princess at birth because she was not a grandchild of the monarch.
+She gained the right to the title, however, when her grandfather King Charles III took the throne, according to rules set out by King George V in 1917.

-The announcement by the Sussexes on Wednesday was the first time Lilibet has been publicly called a princess, however.
+The Wednesday announcement by the Sussexes was the first time Lilibet has been publicly called a princess.
+Both Lilibet and her brother Archie are entitled to use HRH, or His or Her Royal Highness, and the prince and princess titles, if they choose to under the 1917 rules.

+Buckingham Palace did not issue a formal statement on Lilibet's christening, but it was understood that the royal family's website would be updated to reflect the children's titles.

+Lilibet is Harry and Meghan's second child, born in 2021.
+Their son Archie was born in 2019.

 for more features.